Interaction of functional brain networks is formed by k-clique percolation in the human structural connectome: Methods

-We begin with a few definitions laying down the fundamentals of $k$-clique percolation \cite{derenyi2005clique, palla2007critical}. \emph{K-clique} is a complete (fully connected) subgraph on k vertices.
-Two k-cliques are said to be \emph{adjacent} if they have exactly $k-1$ common vertices, i.e. they differ only in a single vertex.
-A subgraph, which is the union of a sequence of pairwise adjacent k-cliques, is called \emph{k-clique chain}, and two k-cliques are \emph{k-clique-connected}, if there exists at least one k-clique chain containing these two k-cliques.
-Finally, \emph{k-clique percolation cluster} is defined as a maximal k-clique-connected subgraph, i.e. it is the union of all k-cliques that are k-clique-connected to a particular k-clique.
+A \emph{k-clique} is defined as a complete subgraph consisting of $k$ vertices, where every vertex is connected to every other vertex within the subgraph \cite{derenyi2005clique, palla2007critical}.
+Two $k$-cliques are considered \emph{adjacent} if they share exactly $k-1$ vertices, differing only by a single vertex.
+A \emph{k-clique chain} is formed by a sequence of pairwise adjacent $k$-cliques.
+When two $k$-cliques can be connected by at least one $k$-clique chain, which represents a sequence of $k$-cliques where each adjacent pair shares $k-1$ vertices, they are called \emph{k-clique-connected}.
+Finally, a \emph{k-clique percolation cluster} represents the maximal $k$-clique-connected subgraph, encompassing all $k$-cliques that are $k$-clique-connected to a specific $k$-clique (Fig.\ref{fig1}a).

-Erdosh-Renyi random graphs show a series of interesting transitions when the probability $p$ of two nodes being connected is increased.
-For $k=2$, the transition is well known and manifested by the appearance of a giant component in a network at critical probability $p_c(k=2)=\frac{1}{N}$, where $N$ is the number of nodes.
-For each $k$, one can find a certain threshold probability $p_c(k)$ above which the k-cliques organize into a giant community \cite{palla2007critical}:
+The concept of $k$-clique percolation is particularly interesting when applied to random graph models, such as Erdős-Rényi graphs.
+These graphs exhibit a series of phase transitions as the probability $p$ of connection between any two nodes increases.
+For $k=2$, this transition is well understood and manifests as the emergence of a giant component when the critical probability $p_c(k=2)=\frac{1}{N}$ is reached, where $N$ denotes the number of nodes in the network.
+This phenomenon generalizes to higher values of $k$, where for each $k$, there exists a threshold probability $p_c(k)$ above which $k$-cliques organize into a giant community \cite{palla2007critical}: